Anne Ogilvie

 The Will #

 The Will seemed not only surprising, but downright suspicious.
+Notably, the assertion, “Being of a sound mind”, is missing.
 All the evidence suggests Warren has never actually met his benefactor.
 It is also an inescapable conclusion that two lawyers, agents of the Cooperative Trust also never met her.
 They admitted no recognition of her Schizophrenia and could not remember what she looked like.
+From the early 1950’s her bizarre condition was immediately obvious to anyone.

-Let’s just get this straight - all solid evidence indicates severe noticeable schizophrenia from the early 1950’s, but the benefitting party, and two lawyers, who have spent 45 minutes with her in 1980, are is totally oblivious of this.
-And on that basis the court determines testamentary capacity.
+Let’s just get this straight - all solid evidence indicates severe noticeable schizophrenia from the early 1950’s, but the benefitting party, and two lawyers, who purportedly spent 45 minutes with her in 1980, are totally oblivious of this.
+And on that basis the court determines testamentary capacity?

 Let the absurdity of that sink in for a few minutes.